Sunday, August 18, 2024

 • Don’t provide setter methods for variables.

-• Make all mutable fields final so that it’s value can be assigned only once.
+• Make all mutable fields final so that its value can be assigned only once.

 • Perform cloning of Objects in the getter methods to return copy rather than returning the actual object reference.